mironov/react-redux-loading-bar/README.md

 }
 ```

-Good news is that it doesn't include any positioning, so you can attach it to the top of any block or the whole page.
+Good news is that it doesn't include any positioning.
+You can attach it to the top of any block or the whole page.

 Install the reducer to the store: